Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Over several decades, Thomas Randolph wed six women and was left a widower after four of those marriages.
 In some of these deaths, life insurance policies taken out on his wives have brought him significant payouts — a pattern that eventually resulted in Randolph being eyed by investigators as suspicious, and even a possible serial murderer.
-Earlier this year, he had his conviction on murder charges overturned and soon will be headed back to court.
+In 2020, he had his conviction on murder charges overturned and soon will be headed back to court.

 Randolph, 65, was sentenced to death in 2017 for the 2008 murders of his sixth wife, Sharon Causse, and a man named Michael Miller, who he initially claimed had shot her.
 Randolph’s motive in the killing was determined to be a $360,000 payout from a life insurance policy taken out on Causse.
 However, the Nevada Supreme Court overturned the double-murder conviction in January and ordered a new trial for Randolph, the Las Vegas Review-Journal reported, as officials decided that the jury had heard evidence that could have tainted their objectivity.